SQL Server Compatibility Levels

 Click OK to save the changes.

-Alternatively, you can also use a T-SQL command to change the compatibility level of a database:
+Alternatively, you can also use a T-SQL command to change the compatibility level between multiple versions of a database:

 USE [database_name]